 I also deal with green architecture, interior design and small custom-taylored projetcs.
 I was trained at Florence University and had some work experience in London.
-I speak fluent English and have been in business for over 20 years.
+I speak fluent English and have been in business for nearly 30 years.
 My aim is to marry historical and vernacular buildings with modern interiors and the ever important criteria of sustainable architecture and energy efficiency.

 Do I need an architect or a geometra?
 What is the difference?

 These are the questions my clients keep asking, so let’s try to provide a simple, concise answer: